jon-chun/jon-chun/README.md

 • Curated a set of fully open-source, best-of-breed tools with no budget required for software, hardware or technical support

 Our interdisciplinary AI DH research has been published in top presses, journals and conferences.
-We have also mentored hundreds of ML/AI DH projects that synthesize Artificial Intelligence with literature, history, political science, art, dance, music, law, medicine, economics and other subjects.
+We have also mentored hundreds of ML/AI DH projects that synthesize Artificial Intelligence with literature, history, political science, art, dance, music, law, medicine, economics and more.
 Various sample AI DH projects are given below.

 [Back to Top](#ai-digital-humanities)